johntao/blog-2025/src/content/default/my-used-page.md

 The low popularity of "uses page" is due to the fact that:

-1. Not every developer has a personal website (mostly front-end focus developers)
+1. Not every developer has a personal website (though those who do are mostly front-end focused developers)
 2. Even if a developer has one, they might not be aware of the existence of such movement

-That's to say I am not going to contribute to the community either 🤣🤣
+That's to say I am not going to make a dedicated `/uses` page for now (at least not for 2-3 months) 🤣🤣

-Just a shout out to the movement, and maybe someone reading this article would love to join them.
+Just a shout out to the movement though, and maybe someone reading this article would love to join them.

 ## The Used Page

 I felt that in an introspective view, reviewing how many tools I have used is more valuable.

 Here I try to list the tools I've used and organize them into three categories:
-battle tested (used in my previous job), personal usage, current learning.
+battle tested (used in my previous jobs), personal usage, current learning.

-I will also split tools into smaller groups for a better reading experience, and mark each tool with either 'G' as good or 'F' as fair which indicates how much time I've spent on it.
+I will also split tools into smaller groups for a better reading experience, and
+mark each tool with either 'G' as good or 'F' as fair which indicates how much time I've spent on it.
 Markers are prefixed on each item just to save some precious space

-extra notes:
+Extra notes:
 1. I skipped 'excellent' because I don't need an 'excellent' marker in this article
 2. markers are based only on my own experience, they don't compare to other developers at all
 3. I skipped giving markers on tools that are too tedious or below the score of 'Fair'